intellifi-nl/webapi-doc/resources.md

   * It could be usefull to enable the `auto_label_with_code_hex` in the Engine service.
 This allows you to retreive the code_hex values without doing lookups.
   * You may filter on a specific location or item id. /api/items/moves?item=5698f927e7831505f13a4aea

-Idears
-* You may be worried about the amount of items that could flow into your system.
-We are thinking about a way to configure SmartSpots to only allow certain code ranges with the flexible item sets approach.
-With this approach you can filter the amount of tags that come into your system.
-* We are also thinking about a smart way to delete unused items after a certain amount of time.
-* We are thinking about parsing the iBeacon and
-* Please let us know if you like these idears, or if you have additional thoughts.

 Sets
 ----